Ayurveda Consultations & Education

 Meditation & Contemplation

-They learn how to respect and value this precious aspect of life from which many of us have become disconnected, and begin to understand how good health depends on this relationship to the natural world being nurtured.
+They learn how to respect and connect to the natural world, from which many of us have become disconnected, and begin to understand how good health depends on this relationship being nurtured.

-Cary teaches the power of meditation, contemplation and communion with the Divine Source.
+Cary teaches the power of meditation, contemplation, and connection to the Inner Sacred Source.

-In classes and retreats you learn to become aware of your senses.
-You are educated on how the cause of many health problems arises from mis-use of our senses.
+In classes and retreats, we learn to become aware of how we use our senses.
+We are educated on how the cause of many health problems arises from the misuse of our senses.

-Cary teaches how not to abuse the senses, but rather to use them consciously, restoring them to a state of healthful relationship with the world we live in.
+Ayurveda teaches that when we abuse the senses we lose connection to the source of health.
+We learn how to use them consciously, restoring our senses to a state of healthful relationship with the world we live in.

-On a residential retreat at early morning practice, these participants are learning how to start their day caring for their sense organs.
+On a residential retreat at early morning practice, we are learning how to start our day caring for the sense organs.